March 22, 2018

 A more environmentally friendly alternative is lavender.
 It is an effective pest deterrent and (unlike moth balls) has a pleasant smell.
 You can wear your clothes immediately after you take them out of storage.
 Place the lavender in sachets so it does not leave stains.
 Also, since their fragrance fades over time, you may need to replace the sachets every few months.

-If you’re looking for storage space in Toronto or North York, Centron Self Storage can help.
+If you’re looking for storage space in North York, Centron Self Storage can help.
 Our team will assist you with choosing the right unit size for your needs and finding reliable moving services.
-Call us our North York branch at (647) 749-1398; or our Toronto location at (647) 749-1220.
+Call us at (647) 749-1398.